Content Negotiation in REST

 RFC 2616

-2. Server-driven Vs Agent-driven Content Negotiation
+2. Server-driven vs. Agent-driven Content Negotiation

-Few things, like the client context or how the client will use the resource representation, are almost impossible to determine.
+Practically, we will NOT find much usage of server-side negotiations because, in that way, we have to make a lot of assumptions about the client’s expectations.
+For example, a few things like the client context or how the client will use the resource representation are almost impossible to determine.
 Also, the server-driven negotiation makes the server-side code more complex, unnecessarily.

 So, most REST API implementations rely on agent-driven content negotiations.
 Agent-driven content negotiation depends on the usage of HTTP request headers or resource URI patterns.

 2.1.
-Using HTTP Headers
+Content Negotiation using HTTP Headers

 Content-Type: application/json

-Similarly, to determine what type of representation is desired on the client-side, an HTTP header ACCEPT is used.
+Similarly, to determine what type of representation is desired on the client side, an HTTP header ‘ACCEPT‘ is used.
 It will have one of the values mentioned for Content-Type above.

 Accept: application/json

-Generally, if no Accept header is present in the request, the server can send pre-configured default representation type.
+Generally, if no Accept header is present in the request, the server can send a pre-configured default representation type.

 2.2.
-Using URL Patterns
+Content Negotiation using URL Patterns

 http://rest.api.com/v1/employees/20423.xml